hpi-bp1819-naumann/shift-detector/docs/source/quickstart.rst

 Quickstart
 ==========

 Eager to get started?
-This page gives a good introduction to morpheus.
-It assumes you already have morpheus installed.
+This page gives a good introduction to Morpheus.
+It assumes you already have Morpheus installed.
 If you do not, head over to the :ref:`installation` section.